nixpig/go-collection/README.md

 # Go collection

 Various bits 'n' pieces I've built while learning to program in Go.
+Any feedback in issues would be greatly appreciated!

 ## Data structures and algorithms